 The Universe in Your Classroom

 Bring Space down to Earth with these activities.
 Choose one or a whole series of activities that can boldly take your class where no class has gone before! (ok – not really, these have all been tested and trialled).
-Each theme includes a variety of activities, with suggested class levels and a DPSM/ESERO Framework for inquiry overview.
+Each theme includes a variety of activities, with suggested class levels and a Curious Minds/ESERO Framework for Inquiry overview.

-Please Note: Using these resources in your classroom can be used as evidence towards the Science Foundation Ireland Discover Science & Maths Awards 2018.
+Please Note: Using these resources in your classroom can be used as evidence towards the Science Foundation Ireland Curious Minds Awards.

 How big is big and how do all those planets fit into the solar system?